 All basic cake orders can be placed for next day pickup or delivery.
 All other cake orders should be placed 1 week in advance.
 Call us at (619) 328-0500 to order your cake!

-Online orders can be placed as soon as for next day, or as far in advance as you like
+Online orders can be placed for as soon as the next day, or as far in advance as you like for most cakes.

 Basic Cake Pricing